amalyam/youtube-clone/README.md

 <br/>
 ![FFmpeg](https://img.shields.io/badge/FFmpeg-5cb85c?style=for-the-badge&logo=FFmpeg&logoColor=white)

+## Notes on development process

+- created a project structure that provides a separation of concerns between backend and frontend
+- dockerized the video processing service for easier deployment and scalability
+- deployed the video processing service to Google Cloud Run, allowing for automatic scaling and efficient handling of incoming video processing requests
+- created Google Cloud Storage buckets for raw and processed video files
+- leveraged Google Cloud Pub/Sub to create event-driven messaging system between the Cloud Storage bucket and Cloud Run service
+- created and deployed serverless functions to Google Cloud Functions to handle video retrieval and upload URL generation
+- implemented robust error handling to manage potential issues such as missing video files, failed network requests, or issues generating a signed URL in Google Cloud Functions
+- used React, Next.js, and Tailwind CSS to build a dynamic, server-side rendered frontend app, enhancing user experience with fast page loads and interactive UI components
+- used FFmpeg in the video processing service to convert and scale raw video files.
+This ensured the videos were in a web-friendly format, reducing bandwidth usage and improving streaming performance for end-users

 ## Future enhancements and fixes:

 - update gcs-cors.json origin to website domain and any other possible origins once deployed